Demolishing, removal and relocating

 - not on a site where demolition is assessable under a neighbourhood plan.

-You can demolish free-standing outbuildings without planning approval, as long as they were built after 1946.
+You can demolish free-standing outbuildings without planning approval, as long as built after 1946.

 Minor demolition work that is accepted development

-For a dwelling house in the Traditional building character overlay and the Pre-1911 building overlay, there are some instances where minor demolition work does not require a planning approval.
-These include, but are not limited to, the following examples:
+There are some instances where minor demolition work does not require planning approval.
+This applies to a dwelling house in the traditional building character overlay and the pre-1911 building overlay.
+These include, but are not limited to, the following:

 - demolition of an internal wall or feature